olegabu/starknet-archive-docs/README.md

 ## Query with http calls

 While GraphQL web IDE is useful to explore blockchain data, can you build analytics tools with these queries?
-Yes, you can make direct http calls and consume query results by your applications and front ends.
+Yes, cause you can send your GraphQL queries to our http endpoint and consume query results by your applications and front ends.

 Your development process may start with you designing queries in the GraphQL console, combining and refining them.
 Once you figured out how to collect all the data you need, you can incorporate these query calls into your DApp frontend.

-Try this http call with both of the above queries for the decoded and the raw block 100000.
+Try this http call with queries for both the decoded and the raw block 100000.
 ```bash
 curl https://starknet-archive.hasura.app/v1/graphql --data-raw '{"query":"{ block(where: {block_number: {_eq: 100000}}) { transactions { function entry_point_selector inputs { name type value } events { name transmitter_contract arguments { name type value decimal } } } } raw_block_by_pk(block_number: 100000) { raw }}"}'
 ```